joseCarlosAndrade/joseCarlosAndrade/README.md

 - 🔭 I’m currently working on **[Monipaep Organization](https://github.com/MoniPaepUSP) and [Petrobras Project](https://github.com/EESC-LabRoM) for University of Sao Paulo (USP)**

-- 🌱 I’m currently learning **Typescript with Express and Nodejs for backend, Docker for deploying and DevOps pipeline, PostgresSQL, Java Springboot JPA, Golang**
+- 🌱 I’m currently learning **Typescript with Express and Nodejs for backend, Docker for deploying and DevOps pipeline, PostgresSQL, Golang for backend and microsservices implementation**

-- 👨‍💻 Some of my projects are available at [My Online Portfile](https://josecarlosandrade.github.io/Portfolio-JC)
+- 👨‍💻 Some of my projects are available at [My Online Portfolio](https://josecarlosandrade.github.io/Portfolio-JC)

 - 📫 How to reach me: **josecarlos.101@usp.br**